 One to six, maximum six credits.
 A study of problems in applied engineering science that is of particular interest to the engineering technician.

 CONS 2103 INTRODUCTION TO CONSTRUCTION MANAGEMENT

 A study of organization, management, economics and labor relations pertaining to projects during the construction phase.
-Prerequisite: advisor's approval.
+Prerequisite: Advisor Approval.

 CONS 2112 ELECTRICAL EQUIPMENT OF BUILDINGS